REFERENDUM ON THE LEGALISATION OF RECREATIONAL CANNABIS

 When education and regulation fail, the legal status of the drug is the only bottom line to prevent its wholesale adoption with all of the negative consequences for us as a nation.

-Smart Approaches To Marijuana NZ (SAM-NZ) is an alliance of community organisations and leaders (including ex-addicts, educators, ex-police, addiction counsellors, health professionals and community workers), and opposes any attempt to legalise cannabis, based on reputable science and sound principles of public health and safety.
+The SayNopeToDope Campaign is an alliance of community organisations and leaders (including ex-addicts, educators, ex-police, addiction counsellors, health professionals, lawyers, public policy researchers, Maori leaders, Pasifika leaders, educators, and community workers – plus some famous & loved sportspeople including Eroni Clarke, Wynton Rufer and David Tua!), and opposes any attempt to legalise cannabis, based on reputable science and sound principles of public health and safety.

 We argue that drug use is both a criminal and a health issue.
 A smart arrest policy can both provide a societal stamp of disapproval and provide an opportunity to intervene and stop the progression of use.
 Keeping marijuana illegal through an appropriate application of the laws that cater for ‘youthful indiscretions’ and which focus predominantly on supply and dealers is as much a public safety policy as it is a public health policy.
 But if those with addictions commit serious offences, as does happen, the criminal law cannot simply turn a blind eye.
 The community still needs to be protected.

 We fully support the increased provision and funding of drug counselling services, drug treatment centres and drug education programmes in schools.
 These should remain our preferred ‘smart’ approach to cannabis use.